University of Technology Sydney

 Intent:

-The aim of this assessment is to develop students’ ability to analyse property development feasibility using DCF modelling skills.
-Students learning experience include explaining the factors that affect development feasibility, income projections, and skills using for developing a DCF model, analysing results and conducting sensitivity analysis for a given project.
+This assessment aims to develop students’ ability to analyse property development feasibility using DCF modeling skills.
+The student learning experience includes explaining the factors that affect development feasibility, income projections, and skills used for developing a DCF model, analysing results, and conducting sensitivity analysis for a given project.

 Objective(s):